lelandrichardson/lelandrichardson.github.io/src/content/compose-from-first-principles/index.md

 }
 ```

 That simplifies things considerably.
-The goal here is that while the `@Composable` annotation implies some amount of machinery around their invocations, it should not drastically alter the mental model someone has around what is going on.
+The goal here is that while the `@Composable` annotation implies some amount of machinery around their invocations, it should not drastically alter the mental model someone has around what happens when invoking a function.
 This is analogous to the machinery that is required to implement `suspend` functions and Coroutines in Kotlin.
 We could write the same code using Futures, but if we can create a consistent mental model around what `suspend` means, then we can fit it into the language and reduce a significant amount of boilerplate.

 With this mapping of `@Composable` invocations to the faux Compose runtime we have just built, you should have a solid understanding of what `@Composable` actually does and some of the design decisions that Compose has taken to end up where it is today.